IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I think all the great religions of the world - Buddhism, Hinduism, Christianity, Islam, and Communism - both untrue and harmful.
 It is evident as a matter of logic that, since they disagree, not more than one of them can be true.
 With very few exception, the religions which a man accepts is that of the community in which he lives, which makes it obvious that the influence of environment is what has led him to accept the religion in question.”

 >“If everything must have a cause, then God must have a cause.
 If there can be anything without a cause, it may just as well be the world as God, so that there cannot be any validity in that argument.
 It is exactly of the same nature as the Hindu's view, that the world rested upon an elephant and the elephant rested upon a tortoise; and when they said, "How about the tortoise?" the Indian said, "Suppose we change the subject."
 The argument is really no better than that.”

+>“Quite illogically, the victory of Locke’s philosophy in England and France was largely due to the prestige of Newton.
+Descartes’ authority as a philosopher was enhanced, in his own day, by his work in mathematics and natural philosophy.
+But his doctrine of vortices was definitely inferior to Newton’s law of gravitation as an explanation of the solar system.
+The victory of the Newtonian cosmogony diminished men’s respect for Descartes and increased their respect for England.
+Both these causes inclined men favourably towards Locke.”

 >“In view of the fact that in any future world war nuclear weapons will certainly be employed, and that such weapons threaten the continued existence of mankind, we urge the governments of the world to realize, and to acknowledge publicly, that their purpose cannot be furthered by a world war, and we urge them, consequently, to find peaceful means for the settlement of all matters of dispute between them.” (<a href="https://en.wikipedia.org/wiki/Russell%E2%80%93Einstein_Manifesto" target="_blank">Russell–Einstein Manifesto</a>)